regentanzer/birdnetpi_etl/README.md

 ## Step 0: BirdNETpi
-This assumes that you have built a birdnet on a raspberry pi and it is running on your local network.
+This assumes that you have built a birdnetpi (https://github.com/Nachtzuster/BirdNET-Pi) on a raspberry pi and it is running on your local network.
 You should be able to SSH into the RPi.

 Notes before starting:
 - Anything in brackets [] below and in the files need to be replaced with your information